geoff616/blockspring-cli/README.md

 - Pull the latest block from Blockspring
 - Un-stash changes

-It is possible that commits happened since the last push to Blockspring, and this should only be used to explicitly work off latest version in Blockspring.
+This should only be used to explicitly work off latest version in Blockspring because git commits may have happened since the last push to Blockspring,

-To get the latest version of the block from git, `git pull` should still be used.
+To get the latest version of the block from git, `git pull` should still be used and is likely better to work off of.

 ## Implementation and discussion